+Daisy, a 16-year-old chihuahua rescue, came to me with a history of seizures.
 Before I could help Daisy, I had to fully understand what happens during a seizure and what causes them.
-Thankfully, I found a natural solution to help stop Daisy’s seizures while they were happening, and which also helped prevent future seizures.
+Working with dogs for years, I knew the signs of a seizure, but nothing can really prepare you for the moment your pet starts seizing.
+Thankfully, CBD helped stop Daisy’s seizures while they were happening, and also helped drastically reduce the frequency of her future seizures.

 Symptoms that your dog is having a seizure include: